 - Sesame seeds, for garnish

 - Bring a large pot of water to boil and cook noodles until soft, or according to package instructions.
-Drain and shock in cold water, draining again.
+Drain and shock in cold water, draining again by pressing down on the noodles to get out excess moisture.
 Set aside in a large bowl.

-- Meanwhile, heat grapeseed oil in a large skillet or walk.
+- Meanwhile, heat grapeseed oil in a large skillet or wok.
 Add the onion, red pepper and carrot, cooking until softened.

 - Season vegetables with salt and pepper, add in green onions, garlic, spinach and rotisserie chicken.

 - Once spinach has softened, add the vegetables to the bowl of noodles.

 - Stir in mirin, soya sauce, sugar, sesame oil, and sesame seeds, tossing to combine.

 - Serve at room temperature, with extra sesame seeds to top.